 Northwestern Michigan College Foundation (the "Foundation") was incorporated on July 8, 1981.
 The Foundation was organized to provide support exclusively for the objectives and purposes of Northwestern Michigan College (the "College") and to augment the facilities of the College in such a manner as may be designated by its board of directors, whose members are primarily appointed by the College's board of trustees, creating a voting majority.
 The Foundation is a discretely presented component unit of the College.
 All distributions made out of the Foundation, other than normal operating expenses, are to be made to or for the benefit of the College.
-A majority of the administrative and general costs incurred by the Foundation since its inception, other than commissions and trust administrative fees, have been paid and expensed by the College.
 Upon dissolution of the Foundation, its remaining assets will be distributed to the College.